 Set an agenda and use an interview guide to help keep you focused.

-For instance, if part of the interview is asking the candidate to sign some benefit documents, use the guide to help you remember to do so.
+For instance, if part of the interview asks the candidate to sign some benefit documents, use the guide to help you remember to do so.

-Be aware that how an applicant responds and behaves in an interview does not necessarily translate into the kind of behavior you would be looking for on the job.
+A Job Candidate will be on their best behavior.
+Be aware that how an applicant responds and behaves in an interview does not necessarily translate into the behavior you would be looking for on the job.
 They will most likely be displaying their best behavior.

+Try to uncover patterns.
 Start with the beginning of their work history and go through their current position.
-Try to find out how long they stayed with other organizations and why they left prior jobs.
+Try to find out how long they stayed with other organizations and why they left previous jobs.

 Job hopping every couple of years is an indication of instability and that you may lose them after a short period of time.